Accepting PhD Students

 His research focuses on autoimmune vasculitis, conditions that often cause rapidly progressive inflammatory kidney disease (rapidly progressive glomerulonephritis).
 By understanding the involvement of leukocytes (white blood cells) in glomerulonephritis, an important cause of kidney disease, we will be able to develop and use more targeted and effective treatments.

-His research program has established the role of pathogenic and protective cellular immunity in rapidly progressive glomerulonephritis, and defined the key parts of molecules (autoantigens) that cause disease so that antigen specific treatments are not possible.
+His research program has established the role of pathogenic and protective cellular immunity in rapidly progressive glomerulonephritis, and defined the key parts of molecules (autoantigens) that cause disease so that antigen specific treatments are now possible.

 In 2018 he and colleagues established the ANZ Vasculitis Society (ANZVASC, https://www.anzvasculitis.org/) to improve clinical care and education in vasculitis, and to assist in translating research discoveries into clinical practice.
+He is the inagural chair of this society.
+In 2023 he established the ANZ Vasculitis Quality and Disease Registry.

 For publications, please see